trailofbits/necessist/README.md

 - **Slow.** Modifying tests requires them to be rebuilt.
 Running Necessist on even moderately sized codebases can take several hours.

 - **Triage requires intimate knowledge of the source code.** Generally speaking, Necessist does not produce "obvious" bugs.
-In our experience, deciding whether a test statement should be necessary requires intimate knowledge of the code under test.
+In our experience, deciding whether a statement/method call should be necessary requires intimate knowledge of the code under test.
 Necessist is best run on codebases for which one has (or intends to have) such knowledge.

 ## Goals